fwcd/m1xxx/README.md

 scripts/install-vcpkg-deps
 ```

+> [!NOTE]
-> Note: If vcpkg produces a 'missing Python' error message, make sure to have `python` on your PATH, e.g. by symlinking it to `python3` with `ln -s /opt/homebrew/bin/python3 /usr/local/bin/python`.
+> If vcpkg produces a 'missing Python' error message, make sure to have `python` on your PATH, e.g. by symlinking it to `python3` with `ln -s /opt/homebrew/bin/python3 /usr/local/bin/python`.

 To build Mixxx, run: